 - We are recognized as a Level 4 Comprehensive Epilepsy Center and Level 1 Pediatric Trauma Center.

 - In response to the growing demand for specialized pediatric services, we are building the new Arthur M. Blank Hospital.
-This 19-story hospital with two patient towers and 446 beds is slated to open in 2025.
+This 19-story hospital with two patient towers and 446 beds is slated to open in fall 2024.

 Children’s is committed to excellence and innovation in pediatric and neuroradiology research.
 Our neuroradiology department conducts a wide spectrum of clinical and translational research in collaboration with colleagues at Children’s and Emory University and as part of several large multi-institutional collaborative efforts.